 Cancellations can be done without a cancellation fee, but you’ll be refunded in credit that’s valid for 90 days.

-All service between Honolulu and Incheon have been suspended until April 30th.
+All service between Honolulu and Incheon has been suspended until April 30th.
 Luckily, if you rebook your flight before October 31st, you won’t be charged change fees or fare differences so long as there’s no change to the origin and departure city.
 In the event you want to rebook your flight after October 31st, you won’t be charged a change fee, but you will have to pay fare differences.

 If you plan on traveling to Japan, you’ll have until April 23, 2020, to rebook your flight, and if you had a flight to China you have until May 31st, 2020.
 Cancellation fees have also been waived and Hawaiian is offering full refunds so long as your flight is affected directly.